MDeLuise/plant-it/README.md

 You can submit any of this in the [issues](https://github.com/MDeLuise/plant-it/issues/new/choose) section of the repository.
 Chose the right template and then fill the required info.

 ### Bug fix
-If you fix a bug, please follow the [contribution-guideline](https://github.com/MDeLuise/plant-it#how-to-contribute) in order to merge the fix in the repository.
+If you fix a bug, please follow the [contribution guideline](https://github.com/MDeLuise/plant-it#how-to-contribute) in order to merge the fix in the repository.

 ### Feature development
 Let's discuss first possible solutions for the development before start working on that, please open a [feature request issue](https://github.com/MDeLuise/plant-it/issues/new?assignees=&labels=&projects=&template=fr.yml).